 Alcohol consumption is estimated to be responsible for approximately 3% of the new cancers (i.e. nearly 3,500 cases) seen in Australia each year.
+Alcohol also causes more than 2000 people to die from cancer, in Australia each year.

 Reducing alcohol consumption, in line with the National Health and Medical Research Council (NHMRC) Australian Guidelines to Reduce Health Risks from Drinking Alcohol (Guidelines), lowers the risk of cancer and other chronic illnesses.